Opener-Initiative/DECT-NR--Open-Stack/README.md

 │   ├── build/                      # Sample build configuration
 │   ├── overlay/                    # Overlays for builds
 │   ├── CMakeLists.txt
-│   ├── prj.conf
-│   └── htu21d_sensor.overlay
+│   └── prj.conf
 └── Documents/
       └── ETSI_TS_103636_xx.pdf       # Reference specifications
 ```

 ## 🛠️ Usage

-Download the file attached to the release and upload it to the nRF9161DK using the nRF Connect Programmer application.
-Ensure that the board is pre-flashed with the DECT modem firmware for proper operation.
+For a simple approach to the preconfigured Demo, precompiled files are available in the release version.
+Program *GATEWAY.hex* in the FT device and *SENSOR.hex* in the PT device that will have attached the recommended sensor.

 ## ⚙️ Building and Running

 1. **Requirements**
     - Nordic SDK and toolchain (minimum v2.5.0)
     - DECT modem firmware (minimum v0.5.0-110 prealpha)
-    - (Optional) OLED Display SSD1306 0.91 inches
+    - ~~(Optional) OLED Display SSD1306 0.91 inches~~
     - (Optional) Environmental sensor HTU21D

 2. **Build**
     Compile with VS Code + nRF Connect extension, or use west/cmake.

 3. **Run**
-    - Use the physical hardware to view the real-time demonstrator with the display, or run a console using nRF Connect or any serial terminal.
+    - Use the physical hardware to view the real-time demonstrator ~~with the display~~, or run a console using nRF Connect or any serial terminal.
-    - Observe FSM transitions and modem events in real time, and monitor data transmission over a DECT NR+ network.
+    - Observe FSM transitions and modem events in real time using serial terminal, and monitor data transmission over a DECT NR+ network.

 ## Optional Hardware Setup

+### Release v0.1.0

 Although the demo sends dummy data by default, it is recommended to connect a real data source to test the demonstrator’s functionalities.
 To connect both display and sensor, use the diagram below or configure as needed: